ankaAR/bestiario5e/_creatures/marid.md

 ***Multiataque.*** The marid makes two trident attacks.

 ***Trident.*** Melee or Ranged Weapon Attack: +10 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
-Impacto: 13 (2d6 + 6) piercing damage, or 15 (2d8 + 6) piercing damage if used with two hands to make a melee attack.
+Impacto: 13 (2d6 + 6) puntos de daño perforante, or 15 (2d8 + 6) puntos de daño perforante if used with two hands to make a melee attack.

 ***Water Jet.*** The marid magically shoots water in a 60-foot line that is 5 feet wide.
 Each creature in that line must make a DC 16 Dexterity saving throw.
 On a failure, a target takes 21 (6d6) puntos de daño contundente and, if it is Huge or smaller, is pushed up to 20 feet away from the marid and knocked prone.
 On a success, a target takes half the bludgeoning damage, but is neither pushed nor knocked prone.